-These tumours are most frequently identified in older patients (50-60 years of age) 6, and thus are sometimes colloquially referred to as the "grandfather lesion".
+These tumors are most frequently identified in older patients (50-60 years of age) 6, and thus are sometimes colloquially referred to as the "grandfather lesion".
 Main duct type (see below) appears to present a decade or so earlier on average than branch duct type 5.
-There may be a slight female predilection 7.

 Clinical presentation can be difficult to distinguish from chronic pancreatitis with repeated acute exacerbations.
 Patients can present with abdominal pain, weight loss, obstructive jaundice, pancreatitis and new-onset diabetes 5,9.

-IPMNs are one of a number of mucinous tumours of the pancreas, and can be further divided both histologically and with respect to their macroscopic appearance 5.
-They are uncommon ductal epithelial tumours comprising approximately 10-15% of cystic pancreatic neoplasms.
+IPMNs are one of a number of mucinous tumors of the pancreas and can be further divided both histologically and with respect to their macroscopic appearance 5.
+They are uncommon ductal epithelial tumors comprising approximately 10-15% of cystic pancreatic neoplasms.